|Nutritional Guidelines (per serving)|

-- 1/2 tsp. instant yeast
+- 1/2 teaspoon instant yeast

-- 1 1/2 c./182g bread flour
+- 1 1/2 cups/182 grams bread flour

-- 1 1/2 c./182g whole wheat flour
+- 1 1/2 cups/182 grams whole wheat flour

-- 2 3/4 tsp./20g salt
+- 2 3/4 teaspoons/20 grams salt

-- 1 tbsp. baking soda
+- 1 tablespoon baking soda

-- For Dusting: Cornmeal
+- Cornmeal (for dusting)

 Make the Sponge

-- Mix all the ingredients for the sponge together in a bowl until the flour is completely hydrated.
+Mix all the ingredients for the sponge together in a bowl until the flour is completely hydrated.
 The mixture will be like very thick pancake batter.

 Make the Final Dough

-- To the sponge, add the rest of the ingredients and mix thoroughly.
+To the sponge, add the rest of the ingredients and mix thoroughly.
 Knead on a machine or by hand for 5 to 6 minutes.
 The dough will be stiff but still pliable and satiny.
-Add a few drops of water at a time if it is too dry, or a small bit of flour if too wet.
+Add a few drops of water at a time if it is too dry, or a small bit of flour if it's too wet.
 The dough should not stick to your hands.

-- Shape the dough into balls, as if you were making dinner rolls.
+Shape the dough into balls, as if you were making dinner rolls.
 Because the dough is so stiff and dry, do not roll them in flour, but use a clean, dry surface to roll.
 The dough should not stick to your hands.

 Cover the balls with a damp towel and let rest for 20 minutes on the counter.
 Line two cookie sheets with parchment paper and spray lightly with cooking spray (or brush with oil).

 Take a dough ball and poke a hole through the middle with your finger.
 Widen this hole, working the dough to form a smooth, donut shape.
 Place this bagel on the cookie sheet and repeat with the remaining dough.
 After a sheet is filled, the dough has relaxed and you can stretch the bagels out a little more if you want.

 Let the bagels rise on the counter for a few minutes, then do a float test: Fill a bowl with room temperature water, place a raw bagel in it and see if it floats.
 If it floats within 10 seconds, the bagels are ready for refrigeration.
 If not, let them rise a bit more and test again.
 Pat the wet bagel dry and replace on the cooking sheet.

 Spray the bagels very lightly with cooking oil, cover both sheets with plastic wrap and find some space in your refrigerator to put the bagels (This may be a good time to throw a few leftovers away!).

 Leave the cookie sheets in the refrigerator overnight and for up to two days.

 Day of Baking

-Heat oven to 500°F.
+Heat oven to 500 F.

 Take a fresh cookie sheet and spray with oil, then dust with cornmeal (or semolina flour).